prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

 ------------

-The `proposal` is obtained by filling some missing information in the `sketch`, and then by signing it.
+The `proposal` is obtained by filling some missing information in the `offer`, and then by signing it.
 See below.

   .. _tsref-type-Proposal:
   .. code-block:: tsref

     interface Proposal {
-      // The actual proposal
+      // The offer
-      proposal: Proposal;
+      offer: Offer;

       // Contract's hash, provided as a convenience.
 All components that do
       // not fully trust the merchant must verify this field.
-      H_proposal: HashCode ;
+      H_proposal: HashCode;

       // Signature over the hashcode of `proposal` made by the merchant.
       merchant_sig: EddsaSignature;